Optare Solo: Construction

-Original Variants
+Original variants

 Slimline

 A narrow-bodied version named the "Slimline" was launched in 2004 with the first examples entering service in August.
-It is 2.33 m wide, and identifiable by small wheelarch extensions mounted to the rear.
+It is 2.33 m wide, and identifiable by small rear wheel wheelarch extensions.
 Available across all lengths except the M990, the Slimline is identified by having an SL-suffix in the chassis code, e.g. M780SL for a 7.8 m long version.
 The Optare Solo Slimline is a 25-seated low-floor bus to replace the Optare MetroRider.

 The compact size of an M780SL, with its seating capacity of 25, has made it a popular choice for replacing earlier-generation minibuses, such as the MCW Metrorider, and other van-based buses.

 SE

 In June 2006, Optare announced the arrival of another Solo model – the Solo SE.
 At just 7.1 m in length, it is the shortest Solo offered, and is capable of seating 23.
 It also uses a single-piece entrance door as an option.
 This is a variant of the Slimline – hence it is 2.33 m wide, but noticeably the rear track has been reduced compared to previous Slimline models, eliminating the need for wheelarch extensions on the rear of the bus.
-Optare also plans to produce a 7.8 m long version of the SE.
+Optare also produced a 7.8 m long version of the SE.

 The first SE built, the former Optare demonstrator, entered service with Regal Busways, of Essex, in September 2006.
 The company has since acquired a further four examples.

+Hybrid

+Optare first experimented with a hybrid electric variant of the Solo in 2004, supplying Solo body shells for Dutch utility company Eneco, who had developed a hybrid drive system consisting of a Volkswagen 1.9 l engine paired with a Siemens electric generator.
+The hybrid system was configurable in three tuneable modes: a 'diesel electric urban' mode, a 'full electric drive' mode that allowed the bus to travel up to 8 km on battery power, and a 'motorway mode', allowing for the bus to reach the maximum speed limit.
+This system was fitted to the Solo shells, which were sold to a handful of operators such as First Bristol and Merseytravel, and was also retrofitted to a First Manchester Solo first delivered to the operator in 2002.
+However, operational issues with the hybrid system, including high fuel consumption and engine noise, meant that most of these early hybrid Solos were eventually converted back to diesel power.

+Optare later launched a hybrid electric Solo in 2010, this time featuring a Euro VI Mercedes-Benz OM904LA engine paired with a Siemens electric drive system, with Bluways battery capacitors mounted on the roof of the Solo body.
+This combination allowed for a power output of 130 kW and a 30% reduction in carbon dioxide emissions compared to diesel Solos.
+On the original Solo body, the first ten Solo hybrids were exported to Arriva Malta in 2011, with further deliveries of Solo hybrids being made to Cumfybus of Southport and Uno of Hatfield.